abhishekuniyal2024/image_caption/README.md

 `image caption colab.ipynb` is to run the project on Google Colab.
 `main.py` is for the Streamlit application.
 `app.py` is for the FastAPI application.
-`str_fast.py` is for running the model and using Streamlit for the frontend and FastAPI for the backend.
+`str_fast.py` is for running the model and using Streamlit for the frontend and FastAPI for the backend. run streamlit and fastapi both in different terminals.

 To run this project successfully (especially with Streamlit), make sure you have the following installed: